 Ardencraig Day Service

-Help to provide a state of the art service to support autistic people with complex needs in Glasgow
+Help to provide a state of the art service to support autistic people in Glasgow

 Our current Glasgow based service, Abbie Resource Centre in Bridgeton, will be relocated to Castlemilk.
 The service offers autistic adults opportunities to access a range of activities, and learn and develop new skills.